Reviews You Can Rely On

 Credit: Amber King

 Drops and tablets purify water by adding a chemical to it.
-They have the advantage of killing viruses in addition to bacteria and most protozoa.
-However, many of these treatments do not kill Cryptosporidium a common pathogen in North America.
+They have the advantage of killing viruses, bacteria, and most protozoa.
+However, many treatments do not kill Cryptosporidium, a common pathogen in North America.
 As a result, this treatment is ideal in conjunction with a filtration system that can remove it.

 Pros: Lightweight, inexpensive, kills most pathogens